ledenis/bullet-soft-doc/021_rigid.md

 Sticky effect
 -------------

+Here is a nice effect that can be useful to mimic a sticky object.

-We can simulate a sticky effect between rigid bodies, that is to link the bodies together on contact, and release the link when the force between them reaches a threshold.
+We can simulate this sticky effect between rigid bodies by linking the bodies together on contact, and releasing this link when the force applied between them reaches a certain threshold.
 To link bodies, we can use **constraints**.
-To detect collision contacts, we can use loop all the contact **manifolds** (pair of colliding bodies).
+To detect collision contacts, we can loop all the contact **manifolds** (pair of colliding bodies).

 The manifolds are accessible through the *collision dispatcher* of the world.
 Once we get it, we can iterating over the manifolds, and extract the 2 colliding bodies.
 Also make sure that `checkCollideWith()` returns `true`.
 Otherwise, a link might already exists.
 A manifold can contain several contacts, for example if a cube is standing on the floor.
 But in this case, we only process one.
 In addition, we check if the contact is a penetration (distance < 0).